YJ-8

-The YJ-8 (鹰击-8 (yingji-8, eagle strike 8); NATO reporting name: CSS-N-4 Sardine) is a Chinese surface-launched subsonic anti-ship cruise missile.
+The YJ-8 (鹰击-8 (yingji-8, eagle strike 8); NATO reporting name: CSS-N-4 Sardine) is a Chinese air and surface-launched subsonic anti-ship cruise missile.
 It is manufactured by the China Aerospace Science and Industry Corporation (CASIC) Third Academy.

 The YJ-8 was developed into air-launched (YJ-81) and submarine-launched (YJ-82) variants.

 Description

 The YJ-8 is either based on, or is a heavily modified copy of, the MM38 Exocet; the two missiles share virtually identical operational profiles.
 The replication of the MM38's "revolutionary flight profile" in less than ten years and with an immature industrial base strongly suggests that China had access to proven technology.

 The YJ-8 was a "radical departure" from China's first anti-ship missiles derived from the P-15 Termit.
 The YJ-8 carried a smaller warhead, but had the same range and speed while being significantly smaller and lighter.